Jeisse/FEN-P5-NeighborhoodMap/README.md

 2. Click on list items or on the marks to select a location and retrieve info about it.
 3. Type into the filter/search box to filter the shown locations.
 4. Click anywhere on the actual map to close the information window that opens.
+5. See places around you clicking on "Look arround on my current Location" button.

 ## Notes